microsoft/AzureTRE/cli/README.md

 ## Installation

-Currently, I've only tested installation in the dev container.
+Currently, installation has only been tested within the dev container.
 In this context, `make install-cli` should work

 ## Shell completion